yashrawat458/In-VRQs/Notes/(P) The influence of in-vr questionnaire design on the user experience.md

 Recently, Feick et al. [6] presented an in-VR questionnaire toolkit that was implemented in the Unity game engine to lower the entry barrier of using questionnaires in virtual environments.

+> [!NOTE] Why post test
-Inconsistencies in the environment or interactions can lead to disturbances in the mental model that cause BIP.
+> Inconsistencies in the environment or interactions can lead to disturbances in the mental model that cause BIP.
 Accordingly, the question will be raised, whether a visually separated UI can cause a systematic bias in the results.
 We studied this question by comparing two different design alternatives and compare them with the out-VR questionnaire experience.

+> [!NOTE] How to maintain cont.
+> Two factors accompanied the design language of this toolkit to ensure a consistent VR experience: visualization and interaction.
+The visual representation of the toolkit was adapted by the overall concept of the virtual scene.
+Furthermore, the interactions follow the same rules as the other interactive objects in the environment.